onaiv22/tec/README.md

 #kubectl describe service -n interview

 Create ingress.
-Note - the ingress controller have used is Traefik, however there are other types you can choose from.
+Note - The ingress controller have used is Traefik, however, there are other types you can choose from.
 #kubectl create -f interview-ingress.yaml

 #kubectl describe ingress -n interview